dolthub/docs/content/introduction/installation/docker.md

 ```

-We can see both the config file was used successfully.
+We can see both config files were used successfully.

 We can verify that we have the data we create through the server in our local directory we mounted.